assembl/assembl/doc/testing.rst

     * A Pyramid GET request to "/", built on WebTest's TestRequest_, that includes an ``admin_user`` as its ``authenticated_user_id``.

-- browser
-    * A browser fixture that is built on top of Splinter_ for integration testing.
-This specific fixture is bound to the `phantom\.js`_ driver.
-To create a different, use this fixture as a template for creating other drivers.
-Splinter has explicit documentation of different driver usages.

 Getting Started
 ^^^^^^^^^^^^^^^